Pistonamey/itlabassessment/java/debug_and_enhance/README.md

-# Java Assessment Question: Debugging and Enhancement
+# Java Problem 2: Debugging and Enhancement

 ## Objective
 This exercise is designed to test your abilities in debugging, enhancing existing Java code, and integrating it with a real-world application scenario.
 The task involves a Java class intended for a task management system, but it contains errors and inefficiencies that need to be addressed.